-At first glance, you might wonder how something like true caviar can sell for up to $35,000 per kilo making it one of the most expensive foods in the world, but if you dive into the history of this delightful treat, you will quickly understand why!
+At first glance, you might wonder how something like true high-quality caviar can sell for up to $35,000 per kilo — making it one of the most expensive foods in the world.
+However, if you dive into the history of this delightful treat, you will quickly understand why!

 With 27 species of sturgeon, caviar from Beluga is by far the most expensive, but why?